konnano/brew_list/README.en.md

 '-tt' option shows only the formulas required for installation as a tree

 '-de' option shows formulas that are not needed after uninstall</br>
-Enter the non-uninstall formula in the second argument
+&ensp;Enter the non-uninstall formula in the second argument

 '-d' option shows unnecessary formula tree after uninstallation</br>
-Enter the non-uninstall formula in the second argument
+&ensp;Enter the non-uninstall formula in the second argument

 '-dd' option shows only formulas that are not needed after uninstalling.</br>
-Enter the non-uninstall formula in the second argument
+&ensp;Enter the non-uninstall formula in the second argument

 '-ddd' option can be used to uninstall formulas that are not needed for uninstallation.</br>
-Enter the non-uninstall formula in the second argument
+&ensp;Enter the non-uninstall formula in the second argument

 #### Please confirm deletion with -dd or -de ####